Qihoo360/evpp/docs/benchmark_throughput_vs_asio.md

 #### Multi thread

-1. When the number of concurrency is 1000, [evpp] and [asio] have a similar performance and have their own advantages.
+1. When the number of concurrent connections is 1000, [evpp] and [asio] have a similar performance and have their own advantages.
-2. When the number of concurrency is 100, [asio] is better performing to 10% in this case.
+2. When the number of concurrent connections is 100, [asio] is better performing to **10%** in this case.

 For details, see the chart below.
 The horizontal axis is the number of threads.
 The vertical axis is the throughput, the bigger the better.